scalalandio/chimney/docs/docs/supported-transformations.md

      - `.everyItem` to select items inside collection or array e.g. `_.list.everyItem.field`, `_.array.everyItem.field`
      - `.everyMapKey` and `.everyMapValue` to select keys/values inside maps e.g. `_.map.everyMapKey.field`,
        `_.map.everyMapValue.field`
+     - selectors for collections/`Option`s/`Either`s must be possible to implement, so e.g. you cannot rename from `_.everyItem.fieldName` into `_.fieldNameOutsideCollection`

-The last 2 conditions are always met when working with `case class`es with no `private val`s in constructor, and classes with all arguments declared as public `val`s, and Java Beans where each setter has a corresponding getter defined.
+The first 2 conditions are always met when working with: `case class`es with no `private val`s in constructor, classes with all arguments declared as public `val`s, and Java Beans where each setter has a corresponding getter defined.

 !!! example